 Due to this, the culture here is almost untouched, and so it is among the UNESCO world heritage site.
 And, autumn is the best time to visit Mustang Nepal

 The Royal Palace is the most visited site in the area.
-Built around the 1400s, the palace is four storey.
+Built around the 1400s, the palace is four-story.
 Along with the palace, Lo-Manthang accommodates some of the oldest Gompa in the region.
 The oldest of Gompas is Jampa Gompa which built in the early 15th Century

 Another attraction in Lo Manthang is the annual Tiji Festival.
 It takes place in May and is one of the most important events on the cultural calendar.